cozy/dissec_cozy/README.md

 1. Have a `build` folder in the in the `dissecozy` repo.
 For development purposes, you can run a `yarn watch` command, which will look for updates in the repo and automatically build the latest version.
 Else, run `yarn build`.
 2. Launch `cozy-stack serve --disable-csp` to start the stack with the dissecozy app loaded.
 3. Create test instances by running `yarn run populate`.
 This will create the 10 test instances (`test1.cozy.localhost:8080` to `test10.cozy.localhost:8080`) and automatically provides 10 banking operations of 10 different categories by default.
 It will also output a JSON file containing all these instances' webhooks, and uploads these webhooks to the querier to use them to construct the aggregation tree.
 The file is located in `assets/webhooks.json`.
-4. Open a browser and go to the dissecozy URL of your default instance (e.g. `http://dissecozy.cozy.tools:8080/`)
+4. Open a browser and go to the dissecozy URL of your default instance (e.g. `http://dissecozy.cozy.localhost:8080/`)
 5. In the *Nodes* section, click the 'Choose a file' button and select the JSON file containing webhooks.
 Then, click upload to register all the test instances to the querier.
 6. Go to the *Execution* section and, in the *Full Aggregation* sub section, first click the 'Generate new tree' button, then 'Launch execution' button.

 Congratulations, you launched the execution.
 After a few seconds, you should see new file created at the location indicated by `localModelPath` value of `dissec.config.json` file.

-The script located at `scripts/localVsDissecLearning.js` can be used to demonstrate the efficiency of distributed learning.
+The command `yarn run measure` can be used to demonstrate the efficiency of distributed learning.
 It runs both type of learning and measures the accuracy on a single validation dataset.
-This script implies that `populateInstances` has been run before.
+This script implies that `yarn run populate` has been run before.

 ## Simulation